tardis-sn/tardis/docs/running/gui.rst

         from tardis.io.atom_data.util import download_atom_data
         download_atom_data('kurucz_cd23_chianti_H_He')

-To show the GUI from a Jupyter Notebook use the following commands
+To show the GUI from a Jupyter Notebook, use the following commands:

 .. code-block:: python